 Battery usage settings you can monitor include: App power usage since the phone was last unplugged, app power usage since the phone’s last full charge, and app power usage since the screen was last shut off.
 The most useful part about these features is that you don’t have to wait to fully charge to get an information reset, and the GSam Battery Monitor can also tell you which functions of your app cause the most battery use.

 Another helpful feature is that you can export your app’s analysis and send it via email, making it easy to import the information into project management software.
 Your product manager will breathe a little easier with all your development data in one place.

-Clean Master is another battery testing app with a particularly useful function: Notifications.
+Clean Master is another battery testing app with a particularly useful function: notifications.
 It’ll let you know if an app is battering (pun intended) the phone’s CPU or battery.
 Knowing that you’ll be notified with battery or CPU usage problems on the fly will give you more time to focus on other testing issues in the meantime.

 While CPU usage issues don’t necessarily have a direct correlation on battery use, the CPU Cooler in Clean Master’s Tools section is handy regardless.
 This will show if your app is overusing the CPU in any fashion.
-This tool can help you hunt down problems with overall performance of your app, such as code or design issues.
+This tool can help you hunt down problems with the overall performance of your app, such as code or design issues.

 Examples of Application Functions That Might Tax Battery

 Ask yourself these questions if you’re concerned about potential battery abuse: